What Is The Working Time Directive

 And it is not improved by creative recording.

-If the time is not clearly exempt —
+If the time is not clearly exempt — it counts as Working Time.

 Daily and weekly rest periods are governed by drivers’ hours regulations, not the Working Time Directive.